-Staff will give students support and assistance towards preparing for their final examinations throughout the forthcoming year both in class and via special assemblies.
+Staff will give students support and assistance towards preparing for their final examinations throughout the next few weeks.
 Deadlines for coursework and dates for Controlled Assessments/Non Examination Assessments are set by class teachers and will vary depending upon your son/daughter's subject choices.